 ___ Furniture should be attached to the walls.
 Then if a child climbs on it, it shouldn't fall on the child.

-___ Make certain drapery cords and/or blind cords are well out of reach of children and cribs.
+___ Make certain drapery cords and blind cords are well out of reach of children and cribs.

-___ Remove all crib gyms, hanging toys, and decorations form a crib by the time a baby can raise up on hands and knees.
+___ Remove all crib gyms, hanging toys, and decorations from a crib by the time a baby can raise up on hands and knees.

 ___ Make sure there is a safety belt on the infant changing table, and that it is used consistently and properly.

 ___ Make sure baby powder and lotions are out of a baby or child's reach.
 But, within your reach, so you do not have to leave the infant to reach these items.

 ___ If your child can climb out of the crib, consider a youth bed with guard rails, or place the crib mattress on the floor.

 ___ Never leave small parts or pieces of a toy in a child's room.